 The bandpass filter (BPF) also has controls for the frequency and resonance with the same CV and keyboard controls.
 Additionally, you have here an output level knob because the filter has its own output.
 On the bottom, the SH5-VCF offers a mixer and a little routing section inspired by the original synth.
 There are four inputs, each with level control and a routing switch to take it through the first filter (VCF), the second (BPF), or both.

 An interesting filter module that is visually very appealing.
-The module is in development but G-Storm Electro published a little teaser sound demo on Facebook.

 More information here: G-Storm Electro